Rashmi7205/ErrorTech-Shop-hub/README.md

 4. Start the development server:

    ```
-   npm start
+   npm run dev
    ```

-5. Open your web browser and navigate to [http://localhost:5173](http://localhost:3000).
+5. Open your web browser and navigate to [http://localhost:5173](http://localhost:5173).

 That's it!
 You should now be able to see the ErrorTech Shop website running locally on your machine.